alphagov/govuk-design-system/src/components/panel/index.md

 ---
 title: Panel
-description: The panel component is a visible container used on confirmation or results pages
+description: The Panel component is a visible container used on confirmation or results pages
 section: Components
 aliases: confirmation box, results box, reference number, application complete, application number
 backlogIssueId: 55